 Step 5: Make a back cut

-The closer you are towards the end of the cut, the thinner the material.
-The vibrations may actually cause the end to break or crack.
-This will cause damage to your precious granite countertops and it is absolutely avoidable.
+brations may actually cause the end to break or crack.
+This will cause damage to your precious granite countertops and it is absolute The closer you are towards the end of the cut, the thinner the material.
+The vily avoidable.
 Making a back cut at the opposite end of your starting point will help you avoid cracks and breaks.

 Step 6: Start Cutting